amsunny/route/docs/5.x/http.md

 ## The Request

-Route dispatches a `Psr\Http\Message\ServerRequestInterface` implementations, passes it through your middleware and finally to your controller as the first argument of the controller callable.
+Route dispatches a `Psr\Http\Message\ServerRequestInterface` implementation, passes it through your middleware and finally to your controller as the first argument of the controller callable.

 ### Middleware Signature